 This vehicle has two phonebooks available for hands-free use.
-Depending on the phone, the system may automatically download the entire cell phone's phonebook into the "Handset Phonebook".
-For the details about downloading a phonebook, see "Phone setting" (P.4-123).
-If a phonebook does not automatically download, the vehicle phonebook may be set for up to 1,000 entries.
-This phonebook allows the recording of a name to speak while using voice recognition.
+Depending on the phone, the system may automatically download the entire cell phone's phonebook into the "Phonebook".
+For the details about downloading a phonebook, see "Phone setting" (P.4-122).
+If a phonebook does not automatically download, the Quick Dial may be set for up to 1,000 entries.
+This Quick Dial allows the recording of a name to speak while using voice recognition.

-- 1. Push the r button and select the "Vehicle Phonebook" key. - 2.
+- Push the button and select the "Quick Dial" key. - 2.
 Select the "Add New" key at the top of the screen.